Workshop on Digitally-Mediated Team Learning (DMTL)

 Scope: Fostering collaborative digital learning approaches that broaden participation among underserved and underrepresented populations.
 Investigating the role of socially-agnostic participation: neutral from observation (no preconceptions) and also neutral from some aspects of active projection (reduced dominance from interpersonal tone).
 Providing mechanisms which elevate retention and achievement through personalizations supporting diverse learners in collaborative settings across multiple disciplines in STEM.

-Track Co-Chairs: Laurie O. Campbell and Melissa Dagley
+Laurie O. Campbell and Melissa Dagley

 Perspective: Student-Facing